 When you have some trouble with your car, you’ll want to know you have the right cover.
 A burst geyser is no different.
 If you are a Santam policyholder, our SOS services offers you help in your home and on the road.
 For more information about our SOS services, click here.

 Save on your insurance costs

 Most insurance companies will offer reduced insurance premiums if you combine your household contents and vehicle insurance with them.
 Many insurance companies, like Santam provides an option to increase your excess payment which will result in a lower monthly insurance premium.

 Look after your house contents

-Make sure understand and abide by any insurance policy requirements for your home.
+Make sure you understand and adhere to your insurance policy requirements.
 An alarm system, security gates and burglar bars are common policy requirements for home contents insurance.
-It’s your responsibility to ensure these systems are in good working order.
+It’s your responsibility to ensure that the security devices are functional and are in good working order.
 Take the time to read through your policy documents.
 If you need advice on your home insurance contents, speak to your broker or contact us on 0860 444 444.